fbpx

 CARNAÚBA (Coherent X-rAy NAnoprobe BeAmline) is the longest beamline of the Sirius with approximately 145 meters between the light source and the sample environment, which allows a high optical demagnification and to reach nanometric spatial resolutions.
 It has two endstation: TARUMÃ (Tender-to-hard X-ray for sub-micro analysis), with submicrometric beam size and variable sample environment; and the SAPOTI (Scanning Analysis by Ptycho for Tomographic Imaging) in which the beam size reaches 30 nm and the sample environment is cryogenic and in utra-high vacuum.

-The optical design of this beamline takes advantage of the Sirius low emittance, allowing the beam at the sample to be at the same time nanometric and of relative low divergence, with a large depth of focus.
+The optical design of this beamline takes advantage of the Sirius low emittance, allowing the beam at the sample to be nanometric and relatively low divergence at the same time with a large depth of focus.
 The later is an important aspect for the phase contrast diffraction technique.

 CONTACT & STAFF